What Is a Senior Project Manager?

 A senior project manager is often thought of as a more experienced project manager.
 They are entrusted with larger and more complex projects and may be put in charge of several projects at once.
 The exact job description and requirements will vary from company to company.
 A senior project manager may have additional responsibilities relating to the management of projects, project managers, and the organization as a whole.

 Project responsibilities may include:

-- Being the escalation point.
-Senior project managers may be a key point of contact for stakeholders on projects that belong to junior staff.
-This is done to provide an escalation path for issues the project manager cannot resolve on their own.
+- Being the escalation point: Senior project managers may be a key point of contact for stakeholders on projects that belong to junior staff.
+This provides an escalation path for issues the project manager cannot resolve on their own.

-- Save struggling projects.
-When a project gets too far off track, a senior project manager may be required to step in to support the project manager or take over the project.
+- Saving struggling projects: When a project gets too far off track, a senior project manager may support the project manager or take over the project.

 - Interviewing and hiring: Senior project managers may assist with interviewing and hiring new project staff.

 - Training and managing: In some organizations, project managers report directly to senior project managers.